 For more details of the level indicator look here.

 - Insert 5Vpp sinus signal to one off the inputs.
 Set pot to max.
 Choose linear response.
 Set Gain to max.
 Adjust TR2 for the output to match the input signal.

 - Choose log response.
 Set gain to zero.
 Adjust TR3 for zero signal bleedthrough.

 None.
 You might want to select the LM13700 for best performance.
-They differ quite a lot from chip to chip.
+They differ quite a lot from chip to chip and manufacturer.